RELATE

 Select every product that was purchased by a person who purchased a product that was also purchased by person Tobie.

-Alternatively, you can break it down into steps.
+Alternatively, you can break it down into steps over multiple lines.

--- Starting with Tobie person:tobie -- and his purchased products ->purchased->product -- that were also purchased by persons <-purchased<-person -- what are all of those persons' purchased products? ->purchased->product
+-- Starting with Tobie person:tobie -- move on to his purchased products ->purchased->product -- that were also purchased by persons... <-purchased<-person -- what are all of those persons' purchased products? ->purchased->product

-You can use expressions to filter relations based on specific conditions using the WHERE
+Parentheses can be added at any step of a graph query to refine the logic, such as filtering relations based on specific conditions using the WHERE

 clause.